miguelrflor/MMM-ShoppingList/README.md

 2.)
 Edit the Script: Edit the script to start both the Magic Mirror and the Node.js web server.
 The script should first start the web server using node WebServer.js and then start the Magic Mirror using npm start.
 Make sure to use the appropriate paths.

-Heres what the script may look like
+Here is what the script may look like

 	#!/bin/bash